Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 comment explaining why); response/error schemas consumed by clients

-(z.looseObject() — allows adding fields without breaking consumers);
+(z.looseObject() — add fields without breaking consumers); protocol schemas

 export const MyThing = z.strictObject({